 .
 (2)

-The parallel potential is proportional to Wi so a larger potential is necessary to accelerate higher energy electrons.
+The parallel potential is proportional to Wi, so a larger potential is necessary to accelerate higher energy electrons.
 AC6 dos1 electron energy response increases rapidly from 30 keV to a peak at 100 keV (O’Brien et al., 2019, Figure 2), therefore our assumption that Wi = 30 keV will underestimate the parallel potential.
 In reality, the counts observed by AC6 is a convolution of, among other things, the AC6 dos1 electron energy response and the falling electron energy spectrum.
-Thus, the majority of electrons that AC6 observed have energies close to 30 keV and the Wi = 30 is an appropriate approximation.
+Thus, the majority of electrons that AC6 observed have energies close to 30 keV, and the Wi = 30 is an appropriate approximation.

 We again used IRBEM-Lib to estimate qΦ.
-For each example curtain in Fig. 5, we first estimated the local magnetic field, Bf, that the electron descended to after the acceleration.
+For each example, the curtain in Fig. 5, we first estimated the local magnetic field, Bf, that the electron descended to after the acceleration.
 Then we traced the local field line into the SAA.
-We estimated Bi at 100 kilmeters altitude in the SAA for barely trapped electrons.
-With the initial and final B, along with W = 30 keV, the minimum potential was between qΦ = 1 − 4 kV for the 4 examples shown in Fig. 5.
+We estimated Bi at 100 kilometers altitude in the SAA for barely trapped electrons.
+With the initial and final B, along with W = 30 keV, the minimum potential was between qΦ = 1 − 4 kV for the four examples shown in Fig. 5.

 The range of estimated potentials is typical for the aurora.
-Partamies et al. (2008) used the observations made by the Fast Auroral SnapshoT (FAST) mission and reported that the auroral inverted-V electron precipitation structures, with electron energies up to a few tens of keV, were accelerated by 2-4 kV parallel potentials.
-The inverted-V structure and curtains share a number of similarities including: their energy, latitudinal width, and high occurance rate in the midnight MLT region.
-A possible connection between the inverted-V structures is intriguing, but by itself AC6 can not easily test this hypothesis.
-A follow-on study can incorporate the list of observed curtains with ground-based auroral imagers and look for simultaneous occurrence of curtains and meso-scale auroral arcs.
+Partamies et al. (2008) used the observations made by the Fast Auroral SnapshoT (FAST) mission.
+They reported that the auroral inverted-V electron precipitation structures, with electron energies up to a few tens of keV, were accelerated by 2-4 kV parallel potentials.
+The inverted-V structure and curtains share several similarities, including their energy, latitudinal width, and high occurrence rate in the midnight MLT region.
+A possible connection between the inverted-V structures is intriguing, but by itself, AC6 cannot easily test this hypothesis.
+A follow-on study can incorporate the list of observed curtains with ground-based auroral imagers and look for simultaneous occurrence of curtains and mesoscale auroral arcs.

-Outside of the BLC, the lack of pitch angle information makes the AC6 electron data ambiguous, but the curtains observed in the BLC suggest that some curtains continuously precipitate for multiple seconds.
+Outside of the BLC, the lack of pitch angle and energy information makes the AC6 electron data ambiguous.
+Still, the curtains observed in the BLC suggest that some curtains continuously precipitate for multiple seconds.
 Curtains could be a significant source of energetic electrons into the atmosphere.
-Energetic electron precipitation produces odd Nitrogen (HOX) that is currently underestimated by atmospheric models such as the widel used Whole Atmosphere Community Climate Model (WACCM) (e.g. Randall et al., 2015).
+Energetic electron precipitation produces odd Nitrogen (HOX) that is currently underestimated by atmospheric models such as the widely used Whole Atmosphere Community Climate Model (WACCM) (e.g., Randall et al., 2015).
 A comprehensive study of the curtain impact on the atmosphere can be done with an AC6-like mission with pitch angle and energy resolution.

 7 Conclusions